How ESAS fits in the payments system

 Moving to the new global payments messaging standard

-We have adopted a coexistence strategy supporting both the existing FIN (MT) and new ISO 20022 (MX) messaging formats in ESAS.
+We adopted a coexistence strategy supporting both the existing FIN (MT) and new ISO 20022 (MX) messaging formats in ESAS.

 Ultimately, adopting ISO 20022 will provide richer data at the transactional level within the payments ecosystem enabling faster processing and future innovation.
 Already used by payment systems in over 70 countries, in the coming years ISO 20022 will be the de facto standard for high-value payment systems of all reserve currencies.